docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Class Name: `TabbedPanel`

 A container for selectable [tab](#control-type-tab) containers.
 Differs from a [panel](#control-type-panel) element in that it can contain only [tab](#control-type-tab) elements as direct children.

 Containers have additional properties that control the children; see [Container properties](window-object.md#container-properties).
 Hiding a panel hides all its children.
 Making it visible makes visible those children that are not individually hidden.

 The selected tab child is the value of the parent's `selection` property.
-One and only one of the `tab` children must be selected;
-selecting one deselects the others.
-When the value of the `selection` property changes, either by a user selecting a different tab, or by a script setting the property, the `tabbedpanel` receives an ref:control-event-onChange notification.
+One and only one of the `tab` children must be selected; selecting one deselects the others.
+When the value of the `selection` property changes, either by a user selecting a different tab, or by a script setting the property, the `tabbedpanel` receives an [onChange](#onchange) notification.

 To add to a window `w`: